aryapatel14/aryapatel14/README.md

 ## Hi, I'm Arya Patel! 👋

-I'm a Systems Design Engineering student at the University of Waterloo, seeking Fall 2024 Internships!
+I'm a Systems Design Engineering student at the University of Waterloo, currently seeking Fall 2024 Internship opportunities!

 💻 Seeking Opportunities In & Passionate About:
 - Software Development